MichalOpoka/ecfr/cfr/title-30-Mineral-Resources/chapter-I-Mine-Safety-Health-Administration-Department-Labor/subchapter-B-Testing-Evaluation-Approval-Mining-Products/part-18-Electric-MotorDriven-Mine-Equipment-Accessories/subpart-B-Construction-Design-Requirements/section-18.32.md

 (d) Holes for fastenings shall not penetrate to the interior of an explosion-proof enclosure, except as provided in paragraph (a)(9) of § 18.34, and shall be threaded to insure that a specified bolt or screw will not bottom even if its lockwasher is omitted.

-(e) A minimum of1/8-inch of stock shall be left at the center of the bottom of each hole drilled for fastenings.
+(e) A minimum of 1/8-inch of stock shall be left at the center of the bottom of each hole drilled for fastenings.

 (f) Fastenings used for joints on explosion-proof enclosures shall not be used for attaching nonessential parts or for making electrical connections.